-No. Adaptation and Resilience checklist for Proof Given Overall Assessment Decarbonisation Measures in facilities producing Hydrogen For verifier to complete Risks are identified based on (a) a range of climate hazards, and (b) information about risks in the current local context, including reference to any previously identified relevant hazard zones, e.g., flood zones.
+No. Adaptation and Resilience checklist for Proof Given Overall Assessment For verifier to complete Risks are identified based on (a) a range of climate hazards, and (b) information about risks in the current local context, including reference to any previously identified relevant hazard zones, e.g., flood zones.
 In order to be confident that measures are robust and flexible in the face of climate change uncertainties, it is essential that the climate risks being assessed and addressed cover those that are of greatest relevance to industrial facilities and infrastructure such as hydrogen production plants and other infrastructure.
-The physical characteristics of climate change that must be considered in the risk assessment include: Temperature rise High temperatures can impact the operation and efficiency of certain types of equipment.
-Increasing intense precipitation events Heavy rainfall can result in flash pluvial flooding, which could significantly impact industrial assets.
-Drought may alter or reduce availability of water with temperature increase.
+The physical characteristics of climate change that must be considered in the risk assessment include: Temperature rise High temperatures can impact the operation and efficiency of certain twees of equipment Increasing intense precipitation events Heavy rainfall can result in flash pluvial flooding, which could significantly impact industrial assets.
+Drought may alter or reduce availability of water with temperature Orought may alter or reduce availability of water with temperature increase.
 Changes in cloud cover, wind speed or increasing temperature extremes Poses risks to the availability of reliable energy, both electrical or thermal.
-Sea-level rises Sea-level rises Potential for flooding of coastal infrastructure and assets at risk from storm surge events.
+Sea-level rises Potential for flooding of coastal infrastructure and assets at risk from storm surge events.
 Increased soil erosion Risks to the availability of raw materials.
 Risk to transport routes for supply chains.
-Guidance for carrying out Risk Assessments: • Users should apply climate scenarios based on representative concentration pathway (RCP) 4.5 and 8.5 or similar/ equivalent to ensure consideration for worst case scenario.
+Guidance for carrying out Risk Assessments: Users should apply climate scenarios based on representative concentration pathway (RCP) 4.5 and 8.5 or similar/ equivalent to ensure consideration for worst case scenario.
 Risk assessments should use both top-down methods and bottom-up methods that look at inherent system vulnerabilities in local context.
 A broad range of models can be used to generate climate scenarios.
 For risk assessment, the TCFD The Use of Scenario Analysis in Disclosure of Climate-Related Risks and Opportunities is recommended.
 3. Section 3: The measure is suitable to climate change conditions over its operational life 3.1 The equipment must be tolerant to the range of climate hazards identified in item 2 of this checklist and not lock-in conditions that could result in maladaptation.
 3.2.
 Risk reduction actions/strategies must be tolerant to a range of climate hazards and not lock-in conditions that could result in maladaptation.
-4. The measure does no harm to the climate resilience of the defined system it operates we sof and critical interdependencies with that system as identified in item 1 in this checkli icated by the 4.1 The equipment itself does not pose significant risk of harm to the system it is located within or others' natural, social, or financial assets according to the principle of best available evidence during the investment period, taking into account the boundaries and critical interdependencies as defined in item 1 in this checklist.
+4. Section 4: boundaries The measure does no harm to the climate resilience of the defined system it operates was of and critical interdependencies with that system as identified in item 1 in this checkli vithin, as ind st. icated by the 4.1 The equipment itself does not pose significant risk of harm to the system it is located within or others' natural, social, or financial assets according to the principle of best available evidence during the investment period, taking into account the boundaries and critical interdependencies as defined in item 1 in this checklist.
 Harm is defined as an adverse effect on any of the following items: 1.
 Adverse effects on local water bodies and water courses;

-No. Adaptation and resilience checklist for Proof Given Overall Assessment Decarbonisation Measures in facilities producing Hydrogen For verifier to complete Air pollution from dust and other pollutants; Relationships of the measure to nearby flood zones; Reduction in biodiversity or High Conservation Value31 habitat; Appropriation of land or economic assets from nearby vulnerable groups32.
+No. Adaptation and Resilience checklist for Proof Given Overall Assessment Decarbonisation Measures in facilities producing Hydrogen to complete Air pollution from dust and other pollutants; Relationships of the measure to nearby flood zones; Reduction in biodiversity or High Conservation Value31 habitat; Appropriation of land or economic assets from nearby vulnerable groups32.

-$^{^{31}}$ High Conservation Value (HCV) habitat criteria in accordance with $\underline{\text{HCV Network}}$
+$^{^{\}rm 31}$ High Conservation Value (HCV) habitat criteria in accordance with $\underline{\rm HCV}\, Network$

-$^{^{\}rm 32}$ According to IFC Performance Standards
+32 According to IFC Performance Standards